nasrin567/sql-data-warehouse-project/README.md

 #Data Warehouse and Analytics Project

-Welcome to the ** Data Warehouse and Analytics Project ** repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project highlights industry best practices in data engineering and analytics.
+Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---